MicrosoftDocs/entra-docs/docs/identity/conditional-access/how-to-policy-authentication-flows.md

 [!NOTE] To bolster security posture, Microsoft recommends blocking or restricting device code flow wherever possible.

 You should always start by configuring a policy in [report-only mode](howto-conditional-access-insights-reporting.md) to determine the potential effect on your organization.

-That being said, the recommendation is to get as close as possible to a unilateral block on device code flow.
+We recommend organizations get as close as possible to a unilateral block on device code flow.
+Organizations should consider creating a policy to audit the existing use of device code flow and determine if it is still necessary.

 For organizations that have no established use of device code flow, blocking can be done with the following Conditional Access policy:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](~/identity/role-based-access-control/permissions-reference.md#conditional-access-administrator).
 1. Browse to **Protection** > **Conditional Access**.